-- This approach should work for all physical transport bindings, because it keeps the "removed EID" detection processing separated from the address assignment process for the bus. - 1151 In some cases, a hot-plug endpoint may temporarily go into a state where it does not respond to MCTP - 1152 control messages.
+- This approach should work for all physical transport bindings, because it keeps the "removed EID" detection processing separated from the address assignment process for the bus. - 1181 In some cases, a hot-plug endpoint may temporarily go into a state where it does not respond to MCTP - 1182 control messages.
 Depending on the medium, it is possible that when the endpoint comes back on line, it - does not request a new EID assignment but instead continues using the EID it had originally assigned.
-If - this occurs while the bus owner is validating EIDs to see if any endpoints are no longer accessible, it is - possible that the bus owner will assume that the endpoint was removed and reassign its EID to a newly - inserted endpoint, unless other steps are taken: - The bus owner must wait at least T{RECLAIM} seconds before reassigning a given EID (where T{RECLAIM} is specified in the physical transport binding specification for the medium used to access the endpoint). - Reclaimed EIDs must only be reassigned after all unused EIDs in the EID pool have been assigned to endpoints.
+If - this occurs while the bus owner is validating EIDs to see if any endpoints are no longer accessible, it is - possible that the bus owner will assume that the endpoint was removed and reassign its EID to a newly - inserted endpoint, unless other steps are taken: - The bus owner shall wait at least T{RECLAIM} seconds before reassigning a given EID (where T{RECLAIM} is specified in the physical transport binding specification for the medium used to access the endpoint). - Reclaimed EIDs shall only be reassigned after all unused EIDs in the EID pool have been assigned to endpoints.
 Optionally, additional robustness can be achieved if the bus owner maintains a short FIFO list of reclaimed EIDs (and their associated physical addresses) and allocates the older EIDs first. - A bus owner shall confirm that an endpoint has been removed by attempting to access it after T{RECLAIM} has expired.
 It can do this by issuing a Get Endpoint ID command to the endpoint to verify that the endpoint is still non-responsive.
 It is recommended that this be done at least three times, with a delay of at least 1/2 T{RECLAIM} between tries if possible.
 If the endpoint continues to be non-responsive, it can be assumed that it is safe to return its EID to the pool of EIDs available for assignment.

-8.17.7 Additional Requirements for Hot-Plug Endpoints
+8.17.7 Additional requirements for hot-plug endpoints

-- 1171 Devices that are hot-plug must support the Get Endpoint UUID command.
-The purpose of this - requirement is to provide a common mechanism for identifying when devices have been changed. - 1173 Endpoints that go into states where they temporarily do not respond to MCTP control messages shall re- - 1174 announce themselves and request a new EID assignment if they are "off line" for more than Treclaim - seconds, where T{RECLAIM} is specified in the physical transport binding specification for the medium used - 1176 to access the endpoint.
+- Devices that are hot-plug shall support the Get Endpoint UUID command.
+The purpose of this - 1202 requirement is to provide a common mechanism for identifying when devices have been changed. - 1203 Endpoints that go into states where they temporarily do not respond to MCTP control messages shall re- - announce themselves and request a new EID assignment if they are "off line" for more than Treclaim - 1205 seconds, where T{RECLAIM} is specified in the physical transport binding specification for the medium used - 1206 to access the endpoint.

-8.17.8 Additional Requirements for Devices with Multiple Endpoints
+8.17.8 Additional requirements for devices with multiple endpoints

-- 1178 A separate EID is utilized for each MCTP bus that a non-bridge device connects to.
-In many cases, it is - desirable to be able to identify that the same device is accessible through multiple EIDs. - 1180 If an endpoint has multiple physical interfaces (ports), the interfaces can be correlated to the device by - using the MCTP Get Endpoint UUID command (see 11.5) to retrieve the unique system-wide identifier. - 1182 Devices connected to multiple buses must support the Get Endpoint UUID command for each endpoint - and return a common UUID value across all the endpoints.
-This is to enable identifying EIDs as belonging - 1184 to the same physical device.
+- 1208 A separate EID is utilized for each MCTP bus that a non-bridge device connects to.
+In many cases, it is - desirable to be able to identify that the same device is accessible through multiple EIDs. - 1210 If an endpoint has multiple physical interfaces (ports), the interfaces can be correlated to the device by - using the MCTP Get Endpoint UUID command (see 12.5) to retrieve the unique system-wide identifier. - 1212 Devices connected to multiple buses shall support the Get Endpoint UUID command for each endpoint - 1213 and return a common UUID value across all the endpoints.
+This is to enable identifying EIDs as belonging - 1214 to the same physical device.

-8.18 Handling Reassigned EIDs
+8.18 Handling reassigned EIDs